 Sound ironic coming from a pre-natal author?
 That’s precisely why I designed Mind, Body, Bump so you can quickly scan it for essential context without getting drawn into pages full of overwhelming text or opinion.
 I believe that understanding context is important for manifesting self-compassion during pregnancy, but cramming in facts and stats can draw you too far away from your own unique experience.
 Only you can create and grow your baby, and only you can truly understand what it means to do so.

-The second trimester overview below is an extracted one-page summary of all the changes in your mind and body during the second trimester, so you can self-educate as efficiently as possible, then move onto experiencing all the weird and wonderful maternal adjustments for yourself.
+The second trimester overview below is an extracted one-page summary of all the changes in your mind and body during the second trimester.
+It will help you to self-educate as efficiently as possible, then move onto experiencing all the weird and wonderful maternal adjustments for yourself.

 It’s worth noting that one of the big second trimester decisions is of course whether to gender reveal at the 20-week anatomy scan.
 Again, some people crave more context than others.
 During my first pregnancy, the idea of becoming a mum felt so abstract to me that learning I had a daughter on the way was actually helpful to connecting with her while she grew inside me.